thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   To get the life messages on the iOS/android devices.
   The chrome or firefox browser must be installed and defined as the default browser on the android devices.
   On iOS it will not work, because no other default browser can be configured.

+4. A Chart does show only maximum 25 data entries

+  Paging for the Cloudant database is not implemented.

+5. A Search does show only maximum 25 data entries

+  Paging for the Cloudant database is not implemented.

+6. Get sensor data show only 10 entries

+  Limit is set to 10 for the Cloudant database.